MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/arrayifffunction.md

 ---
 title: array_iif() - Azure Data Explorer
-description: Learn how to use the array_iif() function to scan and evaluate elements in an array and return different values for TRUE and FALSE Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022
+description: Learn how to use the array_iif() function to scan and evaluate elements in an array. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022